GHBAlbuquerque/algaworks-algafood-api/README.md

 - SOLID
 - DDD
 - Exception handling
-- File upload and download
+- File upload and download with AWS SDK and S3 Bucket
+- Automatic e-mail sending with Spring Email and SendGrid
 - Documentation (OpenApi)
 - Authentication and Security with OAuth 2.0
 - Use of Docker